gloofo/Messenger-Unsender/README.md

 #### FB Messenger Unsender Prototype

-- Unsend or removes your messages on facebook messenger.
+- Unsend or removes your messages on facebook messenger web.

 #### Project Dependencies